 As co-head of the firm’s immigration and global mobility team, Shannon Donnelly counsels clients on corporate immigration issues, providing legal and strategic advice related to the movement of global talent, global immigration policies, and best practices.
-Shannon works with clients to facilitate the mobility of key foreign executives and managers, specialized knowledge, and professional employees and regularly works with employers in both the United States and Canada to help manage their cross-border business travelers, and other cross-border matters.
-She also coordinates global compliance programs for multinational clients.
+Shannon works with clients to facilitate the mobility of key foreign executives and managers, specialized knowledge, and professional employees.
+This includes regular works with employers in both the United States and Canada (amongst other jurisdictions) to help manage business traveler programs, coordinate counsel on immigration, tax, employment requirements of remote work, and compliance with right to work provisions globally.

 Recognized as one of Chambers USA's “Leaders in Their Field” and recommended by The Legal 500, Shannon counsels on the immigration implications of corporate restructurings and change management, provides I-9 compliance training, E-verify proficiency, and counseling to US employers on policy development in global mobility, and right to work compliance.
 As part of Morgan Lewis’s labor and employment team, Shannon provides integrated cross-border advice, counseling, and strategic planning on immigration issues.

-Shannon has represented and advised clients across a number of industries, including financial services, information technology, economic consulting, manufacturing, healthcare, and the nonprofit sector.
+Shannon’s clients come from a variety of industries, with a focus on the financial industry technology, economic consulting, manufacturing, healthcare, and the nonprofit sector.

 Before joining Morgan Lewis, Shannon was a partner in the global immigration and mobility practice of another global law firm, resident in Washington, DC, serving as head of the practice in that office.
 She also served as a relationship partner and service manager for a variety of organizations with US and global business needs.

 Led compliance projects and due diligence initiatives related to change management and pre- and post-acquisition from both the buy and sell side.

-Team with Immigration Center of Excellent to draft and implement a comprehensive immigration compliance policy for the company's US operations, as well as policies related to I-9 compliance and business travel
+Team with Immigration Center of Excellent to draft and implement a comprehensive immigration compliance policy for the company's US operations, as well as policies and best practices related to I-9 compliance and business travel